pfsense/docs/source/packages/using-eap-and-peap-with-freeradius.rst

       shared secret according to that what was entered in **FreeRADIUS > NAS/Clients**

--  WLAN Device (Supplicatnt) Configuration:
+-  WLAN Device (Supplicant) Configuration:

    -  Some devices can autoconfigure the Authentication- and Encryption-Method.
 If not choose **PEAP as encryption** and